HOW TO MANAGE YOUR DIABETES AND ENJOY A HEALTHIER U

 - (Know your numbers; start today).Blood sugar/Cholesterol level.

 - It’s important to know whether you are type 1 or type 2 diabetic

 - Know your BMI (body mass index) maintain a healthy weight.

 - Know what care plan would work for you.

 - Know your physical activity plan (keep active).

 Find out about structured education courses on diabetes and read every thing you can about the disease.

 Know what to expect from the Health Care Provider.
-Learn about the long term complications if diabetes and how to prevent them.
-Help raise awareness of the growing trend of diabetes; lend a hand and help reach more than 1million who are unaware that they have type 2 diabetes.
+Learn about the long term complications of diabetes and how to prevent them.
+Help raise awareness of the growing trend of diabetes; lend a hand and help reach more than 1 million who are unaware that they have type 2 diabetes.